Singapore casino expansion delay inevitable: tourism head

 In late July, during Las Vegas Sands’ second-quarter earnings call, that firm’s chairman and chief executive Sheldon Adelson said the expansion of the Marina Bay Sands casino resort might face some delays “principally related to the impact of the pandemic,”

 Singapore Tourism Board’s Mr Tan noted in his Monday comments that home demand for tourism services – a campaign for domestic tourism in the city was announced recently – would not be able to “fill the hole” left by the absence of large-scale international tourism.
+He noted international visitors had spent “over SGD27 billion” in Singapore last year.

 In the first five months of 2020, international visitor arrival numbers to the city fell 65.7 percent year-on-year, to 2.66 million, according to data from the Singapore Tourism Board.
 Singapore recorded fewer than 1,000 visitor arrivals in April and May, respectively.